ICNHodler/IIPs/IIPS/iip-2.md

 ##### Currently, a user can find the following information on their equity performance once logged into the ICONOMI platform:

 Current Portfolio total value - available on most pages.
-Current aggregate Digital Asset and DAA values - available on portfolio page.
+Current aggregate Digital Assets value and aggregate DAA values - available on portfolio page.
 Individual DAA holding $/% profit/loss taken, current, and all time - available on individual DAA dashboard page.
 Current Individual Digital Asset value - available on portfolio page.

 ##### A user can not find:

 Historic Portfolio total value.
-Historic aggregate Digital Asset and DAA values.
+Historic aggregate Digital Assets value and aggregate DAA values.
-Historic Individual DAA holding profit/loss taken, current, and all time as measured against digital assets, such as BTC or ETH, rather than dollars.
+Historic Individual DAA holding profit/loss taken, current, and all time as measured against digital assets, such as BTC or ETH, rather than the Dollar.
+Historic Individual DAA holding profit/loss taken, current, and all time as measured against other fiat currencies, such as the Euro, rather than the Dollar.
 Historic Total Portfolio $/% profit/loss taken, current, and all time, and also as measured against digital assets, such as BTC/ETH.
 Historic Individual Digital Asset value.